ThomasWork4/Wiley_Training/wiley/README.md

 - Checked exceptions are triggered at compile time
 - Unchecked exception are triggered at runtime

 [CreaingExceptions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/CreatingExceptions.scala) - Custom exception for validating an integer is greater than 18.
-If not, the custom exception will be thrown, handled and printed to the console.
+If not, the custom exception will be thrown, handled and printed to the console. <br />
-[MoreCustomExceptions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/MoreCustomExceptions.scala) - Another custom exception to validate whether the user has enough funds to purchase an item as well as a custom exception to check whether an input value is a digit or not.
+[MoreCustomExceptions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/MoreCustomExceptions.scala) - Another custom exception to validate whether the user has enough funds to purchase an item as well as a custom exception to check whether an input value is a digit or not. <br />
 [MoreHandling.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/MoreHandling.scala) - An example of the try catch block in combination with throwing exceptions.
-In this example, we are trying to access the 10th index of an array of size 2.
+In this example, we are trying to access the 10th index of an array of size 2. <br />
-[MoreThrows.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/MoreThrows.scala) - Another implementation of the try catch block in combination with implicitly throwing an exception under certain circumstances
+[MoreThrows.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/MoreThrows.scala) - Another implementation of the try catch block in combination with implicitly throwing an exception under certain circumstances<br />
-[ThrowingExceptions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/ThrowingExceptions.scala) - First program made in this package showing the syntax for throwing an exception implicitly
+[ThrowingExceptions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/ThrowingExceptions.scala) - First program made in this package showing the syntax for throwing an exception implicitly<br />
 [TryCatchFinally.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Exceptions/TryCatchFinally.scala) - An implemention of the try catch finally mechanism.
-The logic here is the same as MoreHandling.scala
+The logic here is the same as MoreHandling.scala <br />

 FileManipulation
 --------------------------
 - This package contains example implementations of reading and writing to a text file

-[ReadingFromFile.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/FileManipulation/ReadingFromFile.scala) - Reads from a text file and prints the result in array for seperated by commas.
+[ReadingFromFile.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/FileManipulation/ReadingFromFile.scala) - Reads from a text file and prints the result in array for seperated by commas.<br />
 [WritingToFile.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/FileManipulation/WritingToFile.scala) - Writes multiple lines to a text file

 Functions